innabelaya/test-project/QuickStart.en.md

 This means that [BEM server](https://github.com/bem/project-stub#usage) is up and running.
 From this point on a solicited part of your project will be rebuilt automatically every time you reload a web page.

 **Getting stuck?**

 If port:8080 is already in use by another program, you can redefine it using `-p` option.

 		$ bem server -p portNum

-# Brief overview of the structure of the project
+# Brief Overview of the Project Structure

-HTML layout and CSS rules of each page depend on its BEMJSON description in `pageName.bemjson.js` file called **BEMJSON declaration**.
-All blocks declared in BEMJSON page file are automatically stored in `desktop.bundles` directory by bem-tools.
+HTML layout and CSS rules of each page depend on its BEMJSON description in a `pageName.bemjson.js` file called **BEMJSON declaration**.
+All blocks declared in a BEMJSON file are automatically stored in a `desktop.bundles` directory by bem-tools.
 Every page has its own directory and inside it you can find different files needed for a page to function.

-BEMJSON declaration describes a page structure in BEM terms: blocks, elements and modifiers. **BEMHTML template engine** processes BEMJSON declaration to create HTML layout of a web page.
+A BEMJSON declaration describes a page structure in BEM terms: blocks, elements and modifiers.
+A **BEMHTML template engine** processes a BEMJSON declaration to create HTML layout of a web page.

 Blocks are our building materials for each page.
 You can use the already created blocks from the libraries or create a new one by yourself.

-Every block could be implemented in the following technologies: `css`, `js`, `bemhtml`, `deps.js`, `bemjson.js`.
+Every block can be implemented in the following technologies: `css`, `js`, `bemhtml`, `deps.js`, `bemjson.js`.
 We will call them **block's implementation technology files**.

 Blocks' implementation sets are stored in one directory called **redefinition level**.